Oculus Rift S: Oculus Insight

-The Rift S used the same "Oculus Insight" inside-out tracking system used by the Oculus Quest, whereby five cameras built into the headset (two on the front, one on either side, and one looking directly upwards) that tracked infrared diodes in the controllers, as well as input from the accelerometers in the headset and controllers, and a prediction engine, were used to spatially track the headset and controller (removing the need for external sensors mounted in the play area).
-The Rift S contained an additional fifth camera over the Quest's four to improve compatibility with existing Oculus Rift software.
+The Rift S uses the same "Oculus Insight" inside-out tracking system used by the Oculus Quest, whereby five cameras built into the headset (two on the front, one on either side, and one looking directly upwards) track infrared diodes in the controllers, as well as input from the accelerometers in the headset and controllers, and a prediction engine, are used to spatially track the headset and controller (removing the need for external sensors mounted in the play area).
+The Rift S contains an additional fifth camera over the Quest's four to improve compatibility with existing Oculus Rift software.

-Passthrough+ was provided as a safety feature, which displays output from the cameras in monoscopic black and white when the player exits their designated boundaries.
+Passthrough+ is provided as a safety feature, which displays output from the cameras in monoscopic black and white when the player exits their designated boundaries.
 Passthrough+ also makes use of "Asynchronous SpaceWarp" to produce a comfortable experience with minimal depth disparity or performance impact.

 Halo headband

-Rift S featured a halo headband which, according to Oculus, had a better weight distribution, better light blocking, and was supposed to be more comfortable overall.
+Rift S features a halo headband which, according to Oculus, had a better weight distribution, better light blocking, and was supposed to be more comfortable in comparison to that of the Rift CV1.
 The headset was co-developed with Lenovo, incorporating their experience in the VR and AR space and feedback from the Lenovo Legion gaming community.
-The device had a knob at the rear of the band which brought the device forward and backward.
-The top strap was there to make it snug on the wearer's head, while a button underneath the right side of the headset was used to release the headset from its support, allowing it to be adjusted to be closer or farther from the user's eyes.
-The device lacked physical adjustment for inter-pupillary distance (IPD), but this setting was supported in software.
+The device has a knob at the rear of the band which brought the device forward and backward.
+The top strap was there to make it snug on the wearer's head, while a button underneath the right side of the headset is used to release the headset from its support, allowing it to be adjusted to be closer or farther from the user's eyes.
+The device lacks physical adjustment for inter-pupillary distance (IPD), but this setting was supported in software.

 Controllers

-Oculus Rift S used the same second generation Oculus Touch controllers used in the Oculus Quest.
+Oculus Rift S uses the same second generation Oculus Touch controllers used in the Oculus Quest.
 The controllers are similar to the ones used by the original Oculus Rift, except with the tracking ring on the top (to be seen by the headset's built-in cameras) instead of being on the bottom (to be seen by the external Constellation cameras).

 On April 12, 2019, Nate Mitchell, co-founder of Oculus VR and head of VR product at Facebook, explained via Twitter that "some 'easter egg' labels meant for prototypes accidentally made it onto the internal hardware for tens of thousands of [Oculus Quest and Rift S] Touch controllers."
 The messages on final production hardware say 'This Space For Rent' and 'The Masons Were Here,' while a few development kits contained 'Big Brother is Watching' and 'Hi iFixit!
 We See You!'